ploneintranet/experimental.securityindexing/README.rst

 .. code-block:: python

-    @zope.interface.implementer(ICatalogAware, ISecurityIndexer) # ICatalogAware covers DX and AT
+    @zope.interface.implementer(ICatalogAware, IARUIndexer) # ICatalogAware covers DX and AT
     @zope.component.adapter(IPortalContent, ICatalogTool) # adapt any content object (DX and AT) and catalog tool class ARUIndexer(object):